norman/friendly_id/Guide.md

 ## Configuration

-FriendlyId is configured using the {FriendlyId#has_friendly_id} class method:
+FriendlyId is configured in your model using the {FriendlyId#has_friendly_id} class method:

-    class MyModel < ActiveRecord::Base
     has_friendly_id :a_column_or_method options_hash

+    class Post < ActiveRecord::Base
+      # use the "title" column as the basis of the friendly_id, and use slugs
+      has_friendly_id :title, :use_slug => true,
+        # remove accents and other diacritics from Western characters
+        :approximate_ascii => true,
+        # don't use slugs longer than 50 chars
+        :max_length => 50
     end

-For a list of valid options, see the instance attrbute summary for {FriendlyId::Configuration}.
+For the full list of valid configuration options, see the instance attribute summary for {FriendlyId::Configuration}.

 # Features

 ## FriendlyId Strings

+FriendlyId comes with {FriendlyId::SlugString excellent support for Unicode strings}.
 When using slugs, FriendlyId will automatically modify the slug text to make it more suitable for use in a URL:

     class City < ActiveRecord::Base
       has_friendly_id :name, :use_slug => true